robfatland/nexus/env/index.md

 t = Totient(73)
 ```

+- Decide that this module should definitely be published as a Python package
 - Search online for *how to publish a Python package* and follow the tutorial
     - For more on this: See below

 Now that I have done that: I should really consult with Naomi about how to properly
 do the import.
 Why not use `from ant import *`?
 Why not use `import ant`?